mrmcc3/tailwind-clj/README.md

 "css-b85zbn"

-;; can compute hash directly. useful for server side rendering user=> (emotion-hash css)
+;; can compute hash directly. useful for server side rendering user=> (u/emotion-hash css)
 "css-b85zbn"
 ```

 The library is very much a work in progress.
 I created it mainly as a learning
 exercise and to experiment with tailwind, emotion and uix.

-`dev/tailwind-clj/examples.cljs` has some example components from the tailwind
+`dev/tailwind/examples.cljs` has some example components from the tailwind
 site. result https://mrmcc3.github.io/tailwind-clj/

 ### Configuration